 Instructions

-- 10 minutes before the drumsticks should be done, prepare the teriyaki glaze.
+- 10 minutes before the drumsticks should be done, prepare the teriyaki sauce.
 In a small saucepan, whisk together the soy sauce and cornstarch.
+Add the white wine, honey, minced garlic, and minced ginger, whisking to combine.
+Heat the sauce over medium-low heat (not higher), whisking often, until it thickens into a syrup.
+This should take 3-4 minutes.
+Remove from heat.

 Notes

 - I keep the skin on, but you can remove it if you wish.
 Both versions are very good.
-If you do remove the skin, be generous when coating the chicken pieces with oil to help prevent them from drying out.
+If you remove the skin, be generous when coating the chicken pieces with oil to help prevent them from drying out.

 Nutrition per Serving